RIVEL RESEARCH GROUP – PRIVACY NOTICE

 10.1.11 the right to ask us to limit or cease processing or erase information we hold about you in certain circumstances.

 10.2 How to exercise your rights

 10.2.1 You may exercise your rights above by contacting us using the details in paragraph 2 of this Privacy Notice or, in the case of preventing processing for marketing or survey research activities, by checking certain boxes on forms that we use to collect your data to tell us that you don’t want to be involved in those activities.
-EU and Swiss residents can update their preferences here; others can update their preferences here.
+EU, UK and Swiss residents can update their preferences here; others can update their preferences here.

 10.2.2 Please note that we may need to retain certain information for our own record-keeping and research purposes.
 We may also need to send you service-related communications relating to your website user account even when you have requested not to receive marketing or survey research communications.

 10.3 What we need from you to process your requests